Spanish-style bullfighting: Pre-Roman

 Most historians trace festivities involving bulls to prehistoric times, as a trend that once extended through the entire Mediterranean coast and has just survived in Iberia and part of France.
 Early bullfights had a high mortality rate.
 Alejandro Recio, a Spanish historian, considers the Neolithic city of Konya, Turkey, discovered by James Mellaart in 1958, as evidence of sacrificial tauromaquia associated with traditional rituals.
 This claim is based on the abundance of representations of bulls, as well as on the preservation of horns and bullheads attached to walls.
 Since then various archeological findings have proven the uninterrupted importance of the bull as a symbol of the sun for the Iberian cults, like the presence of berracos (known in Portuguese as berrão), or the importance of the bull in the surviving Celtiberian and Celtic rituals that continued into the 21st century.
 These pre-Roman religions centered on the ritual sacrifice of sacred animals through direct or symbolic combat and was a likely motive for the depiction of bulls.

 Roman

 Bullrings are believed to originate their bullfighting tradition from Roman gladiator games.
 During Roman Hispania gladiators were forced to fight animals by sword, such as bulls, bears, and wolves.
 The Romans tried to abolish and ban the "puere" practice of bullfighting, considering it was too risky for the youth and not a proper way to worship the state deities.

 Spanish

-According to Frommer's Travel Guide, bullfighting in Spain traces its origins to 711 CE, with the first official bullfight, or corrida de toros, being held in honor of the coronation of King Alfonso VIII.
+According to Frommer's Travel Guide, bullfighting in Spain traces its origins to 711 AD, with the first official bullfight, or corrida de toros, being held in honor of the coronation of King Alfonso VIII.
 Once part of the Roman Empire, Spain owes its bullfighting tradition in part to gladiator games.
 At first, bullfighting was done on horseback and was reserved for Spanish aristocracy.